 Commemorated at the beginning of May, the Moatsu festival stretches for the whole first week of the month.
 During the celebrations, a traditional fire is lit around which the villagers gather together for enjoying and merry-making.

-3. Sangpangtu.
-This ritual or tradition is the main highlight of the Moatsu Festival.
+This ritual or tradition is the main highlight of the Moatsu Festival of Nagaland.
 As per the custom, a big fire is lit much similar to that of Holika Dahan.
 The tribesmen and women gather around it and sing songs, indulge in performing arts, dance around making the best of those joyful moments.
 Wine is served in great quantities among the villagers.

-4. Sacrifice and other Rituals.
 After lighting the fire, the villagers bring forth their pigs and cows and sacrifice them to please the supreme god.
 Prayers then follow the slaughter for the upcoming harvest.
 After all of this, the witch doctor of the village also joins the festivities and predicts if the harvest will be a good one or not.
 Earlier in the day, a young couple who had recently hit puberty was made to fornicate in front of the whole village crowd.
 This unusual ritual symbolically depicted the fertility of the soil thus ensuring a good harvest.
-However, it isn’t practised in the current times, the reason being the majority of the Christian population in the region.
+However, it isn’t practiced in the current times, the reason being the majority of the Christian population in the region.

-To reach Mokokchung, you will need to cover a total distance of about 2,298, 3,141, 1,399, 3,345 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Mokokchung in Nagaland, you will need to cover a total distance of about 2,298, 3,141, 1,399, 3,345 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here.

 By Air.
 Deboard at the Jorhat Airport (JRH) which is located about 110 km away.
 Jorhat Airport doesn’t have excellent flight connectivity with all the prominent Indian cities thus, it would be best to take connecting flights from cities like Guwahati and Kolkata to reach here.
 After deboarding at the airport, you can book a taxi to reach your destination.